codess-aus/DP-100/Experiment.md

 The **GROUP BY** clause tells the module how to group data prior to applying the group function, in this case, the average function.

+The Execute Python Script module can be added to a drag-and-drop designer pipeline to run Python code.
+This is useful in cases where an existing Azure Machine Learning designer module does not provide the functionality you need for your experiments.
+The Execute Python Script module requires that your script uses an entry-point function named **azureml_main**